josipcodes/dead-by-daylight/README.md

 ### Acknowledgements

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Use this space to provide attribution to any supports that helped, encouraged, or supported you throughout the development stages of this project.
-A few examples have been provided below to give you some ideas.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.
-- I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
+Tim has also provided me with a refresh back to index.html code used on subscribed.html.
-- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
+- I would like to thank the [Code Institute peer code review Slack community](https://code-institute-room.slack.com/archives/CGWQJQKC5) for allowing me to see what I should be striving for during the development of the website.
-- I would like to thank my partner (John/Jane), for believing in me, and allowing me to make this transition into software development.
+- I would like to thank Petra and Iva who lend me their ears when I was pacing through the house trying to figure out how to build a particular feature.
-- I would like to thank my employer, for supporting me in my career development change towards becoming a software developer.